2018 Predicted King Tides

 DHEC is leading the South Carolina King Tides initiative to document the effect that extreme tide events have on our state's beaches, coastal waterways, private property and public infrastructure.

 The term "King Tide" is a non-scientific term used to describe the highest seasonal tides that occur each year.
 For example, in Charleston, the average high tide range is about 5.5 ft., whereas during a King Tide event the high tide range may reach 7 ft. or higher.
-These tides occur naturally and are typically caused when a spring tide (when the sun, moon, and earth align during a new and full moon, increasing tide ranges) takes place when the moon is closest to Earth during the 28-day elliptical orbit (know as perigee).
+These tides occur naturally and are typically caused when a spring tide (when the sun, moon, and earth align during a new and full moon, increasing tide ranges) takes place when the moon is closest to Earth during the 28-day elliptical orbit (known as perigee).

 The effect of individual King Tides may vary considerably.
 In some cases, they may barely even be noticed.
 In other cases, a King Tide may cause coastal erosion, flooding of low-lying areas and disruption to normal daily routines.
 This is particularly true when a King Tide event coincides with significant precipitation because water drainage and runoff is impeded.
 Over time, the frequency and effect of King Tide events may increase due to gradual mean sea level rise.